Acupressure Points for Gas Relieve and Prevention

 • Drink Some Peppermint Tea

-Drinking or taking peppermint supplements helps reduce ailments, from nausea to gas.
-It is best to talk to your doctor as it can interfere with iron absorption in some medications.
-Some people found it gives them heartburn as well.
-If you drink the tea, consume it before a meal for the best results.
+Drinking peppermint tea or taking peppermint supplements can help alleviate various ailments, including nausea and gas.
+It is best to consult your doctor, as some medications can interfere with iron absorption—some people have found that it also gives them heartburn.
+For optimal results, drink the tea before a meal.

 • Chamomile Tea